sous-chefs/redisio/README.md

 })
 ```

-#### Install a single redis-sentinel to listen for a master on localhost and default port #
+#### Install a single redis-sentinel to listen for a master on localhost and default port number

 ```ruby
 run_list *%w[